just-the-docs/just-the-docs-tests/collections/_navigation/grandparent/index.md

 - The top-level page [G](../g/) has no children.

-- The existence of a grandparent for the grandchild [G](../efg/) of [E](../e/) is supposed to disambiguates its parent [F](../ef/).
+- The existence of a grandparent for the grandchild [G](../efg/) of [E](../e/) is supposed to disambiguate its parent [F](../ef/).

-- The existence of a parent for the child [G](../fg/) of top-level [F](../f/) is supposed to disambiguates its parent [F](../f/).
+- The existence of a parent for the child [G](../fg/) of top-level [F](../f/) is supposed to disambiguate its parent [F](../f/).

-1. Check that the unfolded navigation panel includes: ✅
+1.  ✅ Check that the unfolded navigation panel includes:

     ```
     E